flutter/website/flutter-for-react-native/index.md

     - assets/background.png
 ```

 The `assets` subsection specifies files that should be included with the app.
-Each asset is identified by an explicit path relative to the `pubspec.yaml` file, where the asset file is located.
-The order in which the assets are declared does not matter.
-The actual directory used (`assets` in this case) does not matter.
-However, while assets can be placed in any app directory, it's a best practice to place them in the `assets` directory.
+Each asset is identified by an explicit path relative to the `pubspec.yaml`
+file, where the asset file is located.
+The order in which the assets are
+declared does not matter.
+The actual directory used (`assets` in this case) does
+not matter.
+However, while assets can be placed in any app directory, it's a
+best practice to place them in the `assets` directory.

-During a build, Flutter places assets into a special archive called the asset bundle, which apps read from at runtime.
+During a build, Flutter places assets into a special archive called the *asset
-When an asset’s path is specified in the assets section of `pubspec.yaml`, the build process looks for any files with the same name in adjacent subdirectories.
-These files are also included in the asset bundle along with the specified asset.
-Flutter uses asset variants when choosing resolution appropriate images for your app.
+bundle*, which apps read from at runtime.
+When an asset’s path is specified in
+the assets section of `pubspec.yaml`, the build process looks for any files with
+the same name in adjacent subdirectories.
+These files are also included in the
+asset bundle along with the specified asset.
+Flutter uses asset variants when
+choosing resolution-appropriate images for your app.

-In React Native, to add a static image to your app, place the image file in a source code directory and reference it.
+In React Native, to add a static image to your app, place the image file in a
+source code directory and reference it.

 <!-- skip -->
 ```JavaScript
 <Image source={require("./my-icon.png")} />
 ```

-In Flutter, to add a static image to your app, use the `AssetImage` class in a widget’s build method.
+In Flutter, to add a static image to your app, use the `AssetImage` class in a
+widget’s build method.

 <!-- skip -->
 ```Dart